 Respect for the human rights of all Afghans lays at the heart of UNAMA’s work in Afghanistan.
-UNAMA’s Human Rights Service, which also represents the Office of the UN High Commissioner for Human Rights, leads the Mission’s work in monitoring, reporting and advocating on the human rights situation in Afghanistan as mandated by the UN Security Council, and in particular Resolution 2626 of 17 March 2022.
+UNAMA’s Human Rights Service, which also represents the Office of the UN High Commissioner for Human Rights, leads the Mission’s work in monitoring, reporting and advocating on the human rights situation in Afghanistan as mandated by the UN Security Council, and in particular UN Security Council Resolution 2678 of 16 March 2023.

 The Mission’s human rights strategy is implemented through on-the-ground targeted research, monitoring, documentation, reporting, advocacy and engagement with all key interlocutors, including relevant duty bearers in Afghanistan.
 On the basis of this work, UNAMA calls for all human rights violations to be investigated, for those responsible to be held accountable, for victims to access justice; without these measures impunity prevails, and human rights violations continue.
 It calls for equality and non-discrimination, with all (women, men, girls and boys) who live in Afghanistan being considered integral to society.
 Their rights must be fully respected, promoted and protected in all spheres of daily and public life.

 - Protection of Civilians - undertakes independent and impartial monitoring, documentation and reporting of harm caused to the population due to an incident, including during at times of armed clashes and armed conflict, and advocates for the protection of civilians at all times.

 - Right to Life, Liberty & Physical Integrity - documents and reports on violations of international human rights law, including arbitrary arrests and detentions, torture and ill-treatment, cruel, inhuman and degrading punishments, as well as enforced disappearances and extrajudicial killings.